Piyush2510verma/inflera/Readme.md

 -   **Active Chatbot Focus**: The system is designed for querying only one active chatbot at a time.
 You must select a chatbot from the available list to interact with it.
 -   **Embedding Generation Costs (Gemini API)**: Creating new chatbots involves generating text embeddings using the Google Generative AI API.
 This process can consume API credits.
 It is recommended to use a paid Gemini API key for extensive chatbot creation, especially with large documents, to avoid hitting free tier limits or incurring unexpected costs.
 Monitor your API usage accordingly.

----

-*Previous sections like "Features", "Project Structure", and "Key Technologies Used" have been integrated into the sections above to maintain brevity.*